Japan Summer Trip. Day 2: Osaka

 Modernization of Osaka City

-We literally enjoy the puzzle games in the museum until it took us to realize that we are running out of time.
-We supposed to be at Osaka Castle by noon since we need to catch Aqua-Liner Pier.
-An hour Okinawa river cruise should take us towing around the Osaka city and bound for Yodobashi pier.
-Anyway, we need to pay extra charges for the boat cruise as it is only entitled for special rate using the Osaka Amazing Pass.
+We literally enjoy the puzzle games in the museum until it takes us to realize that we are running out of time.
+We are supposed to be at Osaka Castle by noon since we need to catch the Aqua-Liner Pier.
+An hour Okinawa river cruise should take us towing around Osaka city and bound for Yodobashi pier.
+Anyway, we need to pay extra charges for the boat cruise, as it is only entitled to a special rate using the Osaka Amazing Pass.

 Yeah!
 Done my jigsaw puzzle of Naniwa temple